-A. WHO MAY CANCEL

-- 1. The Cancellation Condition of the Standard Policy permits cancellation by the insured or by the insurance carrier. - 2.
-Pennsylvania enacted legislation that prohibits an insurance carrier from cancelling workers compensation during their term, except for non-payment of premium.
-If the policy is issued with a deductible provision, failure by the policyholder to reimburse the carrier for stated deductible amounts, within thirty (30) days of written notice, shall be treated as non-payment of premium.
+- A. WHO MAY CANCEL - 1.
+The Cancellation Condition of the Standard Policy permits cancellation by the insured or by the insurance carrier. - 2.
+Pennsylvania enacted legislation that prohibits an insurance carrier from cancelling workers compensation policies during their term, except for non-payment of premium and/or failure to reimburse the deductible amount. - 3.
+Reinstatement

-3. Reinstatement